08 May You Know You’re a Crazy Cat Lady if …

 Closely rivaled by dogs, cats are one of the worst offenders for spreading their loose hairs around the home and, subsequently, your clothing.

 If you find that the ongoing battle between fashion and cat hair has resulted in you avoiding particular fabrics, styles or even whole colors of clothing?
-Then you might be on your way to Crazy Cat Lady Station.
-You’ll at least look the part.
+Then you might be on your way to Crazy Cat Lady Station but at least you’ll look the part.

-You use the internet for all the wrong things
+You use the internet for all the wrong reasons

 The internet is the most ground-breaking tool of our generation.
 Education, communication, self-employment, political upheavals; they’ve all been revolutionized and redefined by the power of modern online technology.